Big Three rating agencies continue to dominate in Europe

-Standard & Poor's MHFI.N has a market share of 40.42 percent in the 28-country bloc, followed by Moody's Group (MCO.N), with 34.67 percent.
-Fitch (LBCP.PA) is third, with 16.8 percent, figures from the EU's European Securities and Markets Authority (ESMA) showed on Friday.
+Standard & Poor's has a market share of 40.42 percent in the 28-country bloc, followed by Moody's Group , with 34.67 percent.
+Fitch is third, with 16.8 percent, figures from the EU's European Securities and Markets Authority (ESMA) showed on Friday.

 Combined, the Big Three make up 92 percent of the market, with the nearest rival, DBRS Ratings Limited, with 1.47 percent market share.